jquast/blessed/docs/dec_modes.rst

 These context managers:

-1. Query the mode's current state (with caching)
+1. Query the Terminal's support for a mode with optional timeout
-2. Change the mode if needed
+2. Change the mode if allowed by negotiation
-3. Restore the original state on exit
+3. Restore the original state on exit if changed
 4. Handle unsupported modes gracefully

-You can pass multiple modes and set a timeout for queries:
+You can pass multiple modes to enable them simultaneously:

 .. code-block:: python

     with term.dec_modes_enabled(
         term.DecPrivateMode.DECTCEM,
         term.DecPrivateMode.MOUSE_REPORT_CLICK,
-        timeout=1.0
     ):
         # Both modes enabled here
         pass

+For commonly-used DEC modes, blessed provides convenient context managers on the :class:`~.Terminal` object that make accessing them easier.

+These convenience wrappers all contain a default ``timeout`` argument of 1.
+Given this, for terminals that do not support DEC Mode negotiation, the first call will cause up to a 1 second delay while awaiting a possible terminal response to confirm support.

+All subsequent calls use a cache of the failed query result and incur no further delays.

+.. _Synchronized Output:

 Synchronized Output
 -------------------